 Made it this far and still don’t know what camera to pick?
 Don’t feel bad — there are so many excellent camera options that it can be hard to choose.
 To make things a bit easier, here are our quick picks on the best cameras you can get today:

-- Best professional camera: Sony A7R IV
+- Best professional camera: Canon EOS R6 and Sony Alpha a7R III

-- Best affordable DSLR: Canon 6D
+- Best affordable DSLR: Canon 80D

 - Best action camera: Any GoPro HERO